Yoav666s/dnd-wiki/collections/_races/nornfeld/mauvian.md

 You can use this bonus action a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

+## Extended Wakefulness

+## Languages
+You can speak, read, and write Mauvish.

 [:races/mauvian:]

 # Variant Mauvian